WeyehnR/ASL-DEMO/README.md

 - `Test/js/presenter/` - Business logic (AppPresenter, HighlightPresenter, PopupPresenter)
 - `Test/js/tests/` - Unit tests
 - `Test/css/styles.css` - Styles
-- `scripts/` - Build and download scripts
+- `scripts/` - Build glossary and download scripts

 ## Lessons Learned

 - **Never loop mark.js over a large glossary.** Calling `markRegExp()` individually for each of 2000+ words causes separate DOM traversals per word, freezing the browser.
 Instead, combine all words into a single regex using alternation (`word1|word2|...`) and run mark.js once.
 One DOM pass vs 2000+.
-I was initially use for a small sample of words but I note it here since i realized that I need to refactored it over 2000+ words.
+I initially use the older highlighter logic for a small sample of words but I note it here since i realized that I need to refactored it over 2000+ words highlighted at the same time.